aureliengoulon/Archive-Server-Project/README.md

   * exit

 ======================
-Please, follow the recommended setup to run the scripts.
+Please, follow the following setup to run the scripts.
 The server-side should be running vshserver.sh in the first place.
 Make this file executable and execute it.
+The server can be runned locally for testing purposes.

-Only then the client-side can connect to the server and specify an available client port on its side (8080 or 8888 should do it).
+Only then, the client-side can connect to the server.
+It must provide an available client port to receive the messages on its side (8080 or 8888 should do it).

 * server_directory
 	* Archives
+		* PokmeonArchive.txt
 		* OneArchive.txt
-		* PokemonArchive.txt
-		* 		* OneArchive.txt

 	* vshserver.sh
 	* vshbrowse.sh
 	* vshlist.sh

 * client_directory
 	* vshclient.sh